-Policing America’s Educational Systems, edited by J. Harrison Watts, describes methods of policing modern educational settings, covering both K-12 public school and public or private colleges and universities.
+Policing America’s Educational Systems, edited by John Harrison Watts, describes methods of policing modern educational settings, covering both K-12 public school and public or private colleges and universities.

 This textbook is designed for courses in school or campus policing within criminal justice, social work, and sociology programs, and is also appropriate for in-service training for professionals involved in school or campus policing and safety.

 Chapter 1.
 The Evolution of Policing in K-12 Public Education

 Chapter 2.
 Criminal Procedure and Law within the Context of the Educational Environment

 Doshie Piper and Georgen Guerrero

 Chapter 5.
 Policing the College Campus

 Chapter 6.
 Risk Assessment at the College Campus